5 Seconds of Summer (album): Critical reception

 On Metacritic, which assigns a rating out of 100 reviews from mainstream critics, the album gained an average score of 65.
 This was based on 10 reviews, indicating "generally favorable reviews".
 On AllMusic, the album was given a 3.5 star rating out of 5.
 The album was praised for having "hummable melodies that anyone over 30 will probably feel slightly guilty for remembering" and songs with "a catchy chorus."
 Evan Lucy of Alternative Press said, "no one will argue 5 Seconds Of Summer is high art, but it ultimately works more often than it doesn’t.
 And perhaps most important of all, it feels authentic."
 He ended off stating, "these songs are awash in live drums and real instruments proves 5 Seconds Of Summer want to rock as much as they want to reach Top 40 crowds."
 Jason Lipshutz of Billboard praised songs such as "Don’t Stop", "Good Girls", "18" and "Mrs. All American" for their "tight songwriting and lyrical wit."
 He also complimented producer John Feldmann for his "clean and compact" work on the album.
 He finished off stating, "Overall, 5 Seconds of Summer is a delightful debut from a group that cannot be easily pigeonholed, and is worth paying attention to."

 In December 2021, the album was listed at no. 17 in Rolling Stone Australia’s ‘200 Greatest Albums of All Time’ countdown.

 Commercial performance

 In the United States, the album debuted at number one on the Billboard 200, with first-week sales of 259,000 copies, the biggest first-week sales for a debut album by a group since Daughtry's self-titled album in 2006.
 5 Seconds of Summer is the first Australian act to achieve a number-one album with their debut album.
 The album has sold 734,000 copies in the United States as of September 2015.

-The album peaked at number one in 14 countries.
-It was certified platinum in four countries, and gold in ten other countries.
+The album peaked at number one in 14 countries, including their native Australia; it was also certified platinum in four countries, and gold in ten other countries.